 Mr. Linstrand wanted to know how filling the vacant appraiser's position was going and how staff was handling the current workload.
 Mr. Doyich said they are managing to get by, but that it is very challenging handling everything with such a small appraisal staff.
 Ms. Hagen said they are actively trying to fill the vacant appraiser's position, but that it is difficult because the work our appraisers do is so unique.
-She added they need to look into statutory and regulatory considerations in order to be able to bring more resources to the Timber Tax Program to aid with recruitment.
 Mr. James Dahlen stated that a new job advertisement will be posted tomorrow for the associate appraiser's position and that the new notice is designed to reach a wider audience; he asked the committee for any other suggestions on where to post the notice.
-Mr. Lindstrand stated the best organization to advertise with is the California Licensed Foresters Association.
+Mr. Lindstrand stated the best organization to advertise with is the California Licensed Foresters Association (CLFA).
 Mr. Dahlen said he has already begun working on that.
-Mr. Lindstrand also suggested he try the Society of American Foresters.
+Mr. Lindstrand also suggested he try the Society of American Foresters (SAF).